gandwarf/tp/docs/UserGuide.md

    * `list` : Lists all contacts.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   * `add name/John Doe phone/98765432 email/johnd@example.com address/John street, block 123, #01-01 pref/Cherry Soap` : Adds a client named `John Doe` whose product preference is a `Cherry Soap` to the Address Book.

    * `desc 1 Sample description` : Adds a description with content `Sample description` to the 1st contact shown in the current list.

-   * `desc 1` : Clears the description for the 1st contact shown in the current list.
+   * `desc 1` : Clears the description for the 1st client shown in the current list.

    *  `expand 1` : Expand out a detailed view for the 1st contact shown in the current list.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `delete 3` : Deletes the 3rd client shown in the current list.

-   * `clear` : Deletes all contacts.
+   * `clear` : Deletes all clients.

    * `exit` : Exits the app.